LeBron: Rockets' Morey 'wasn't educated' on China tweet

 "I believe (Morey) was either misinformed or not really educated on the situation, and if he was, then so be it," James said.
 "But I have no idea.
 That's just my belief.
 When you say things or do things, you're doing it and you know the people that can be affected by it, and the families and the individuals and everyone that can be affected by it.
 Sometimes things can be challenging as well.
 Also sometimes, social media is not always the proper way to go about things as well.
 But that's just my belief."

+"Let me clear up the confusion," James tweeted.
+"I do not believe there was any consideration for the consequences and ramifications of the tweet.
+I'm not discussing the substance.
+Others can talk about that. ...
+My team and this league just went through a difficult week.
+I think people need to understand what a tweet or statement can do to others.
+And I believe nobody stopped and considered what would happen.
+Could have waited a week to send it."

+Among the critics of James' comments Monday night was U.S. Sen. Rick Scott.
+The former Florida governor, who has been critical of James in the past dating back to his decision to leave the Miami Heat in 2014, posted on Twitter that James "is the one who isn't educated on the situation at hand.
+It's sad to see him join the chorus kowtowing to Communist China & putting profits over human rights."

-James didn't play when the Lakers hosted the Golden State Warriors at Staples Center on Monday night, just two days after they returned home from their bizarre trip to China.
+James didn't play, but watched from the bench when the Lakers hosted the Warriors on Monday night, just two days after they returned home from their bizarre trip to China.

 A typical NBA preseason promotional swing through Shanghai and Shenzhen became something else when Morey tweeted in support of the Hong Kong protesters while the Lakers were in the air on their 13-hour flight to China.